Fair Practice Code

 - The Company will reverse any charges including interest applied to a customer’s account due to an error or oversight on its part.

-The Company will guide its customers in choosing products and services which meets his / her requirements.
+The Company will guide its customers in choosing products and services which meet his/her requirements.
 Before the customer relationship is established, the Company will: